 2.6.
-"Year" for the purpose of counting "two courses per year" shall mean a fall semester, subsequent spring semester, and the summer sessions.
+"Year" for the purpose of counting "three courses per year" shall mean a fall semester, subsequent spring semester, and the summer sessions.
 The "year" for evaluation of the taxability of tuition benefits received is the calendar (tax) year.

 2.7.
 "Fees" shall mean those student fees required for attendance at NC State related to credit instruction, regardless of when the instruction occurs or by what means it is delivered.
 Campus policy must specify under what circumstances, if any, a student may receive a waiver for receipts-supported courses.

 3. Application Procedures

 3.1.
 Each eligible faculty or staff member (hereinafter “employee”) requesting a tuition waiver must: